baileytormey/student/index.md

 hide: true
 ---

-Hi!
+Hello!
 My name is Bailey Tormey
+One fun fact about me is I am getting married in 11 days

 ### Development Environment